 I see this a lot in low-carb folks.
 The symptoms of sodium deficiency—headaches, muscle cramps, low energy, weakness, insomnia, and irritability—are often labeled “keto flu.”
 Keto dieters also lose more sodium through urine.
 And if they happen to be active keto dieters, their sodium needs rise even more.

-A sodium deficiency alone won’t cause hyponatremia, but it will increase the risk.
-Especially if you drink lots of plain water.
+A sodium deficiency alone won’t cause hyponatremia.
+(The main causes are heart failure, kidney disease, liver disease, cancer, vomiting, diarrhea, diuretic usage, and overhydration.)
+But it will increase the risk, especially if you drink lots of plain water.

 The symptoms of hyponatremia may include: